Web - JavaScript

 })

-When using NPM or YARN, in order to keep your Sprig installation updated with the latest features run the following command:
+When using npm or Yarn, you should regularly update your Sprig installation with the latest features by running the following command:

 npm update @sprig-technologies/sprig-browser